 This article is a follow-up to part one, where we looked into the purpose behind the most commonly asked questions in a job interview.
 In this article we are focusing on the best answers that will hopefully help you get the job of your dreams.

 Preparing for a job interview is not always what you think.

-People normally try to create a concept of what their answers should be.
+People commonly try to create a concept of what their answers should be.

-This is a good strategy when you have an idea of what the hiring manager will ask and what are their criteria when choosing the right person for the role.
+This is a good strategy when you know what the hiring manager will ask and their criteria when choosing the right person for the role.

 The interviewer will also note how comfortable you appear answering personal questions like this one.

 We cannot state how important it is to be able to look the interviewers in the eyes and be as natural and positive as possible.

 We will address this question separately because it is perhaps the most challenging question.

 Let’s face it; although we say we are all unique, such originality isn’t always easy to pinpoint and express in a work environment.